corrupt-stack/protobuf-super-lite/README.md

 };
 ```

-## Large Objects
+## Large Objects or Object Graphs

-If there are concerns about performance when moving/copying nested messages
+If there are concerns about performance or code complexity when moving/copying
-around, then `std::unique_ptr<>` can be used to have the parser heap-allocate
+nested messages around, then `std::unique_ptr<>` can be used to have the parser
-any field that is parsed.
-This way, the object can be safely passed throughout
+heap-allocate any field that is parsed.
+This way, the object can be safely
-the application without having to make a copy.
+passed throughout the application without having to make copies.

 # Inspection and Debugging